StigLidu/TURN/readme.md

 > The repo contains an entropy-based algorithm, <em>TURN</em>, for automated temperature optimization in multi-sample aggregation strategies, eliminating the need for labeled validation data.
 >
+> Multi-sample aggregation strategies (i.e., Best-of-N, Majority Voting) are widely used to achieve state-of-the-art performances, and we are the first to provide a systematic analysis for temperature selection in these strategies.
+>
 > Our predicted temperature has very high correlation to the best temperature from grid search regarding to accuracy (Fig. [1](#image1)).

 <a id="image1"></a>